debugsociety/Curriculum/lectures/git_flow.md

 # Git development

+## Basics of Git
-Git takes 'snapshots' of the state of files when changes are made.
-That allows a user to go back to previous versions of files very easily.
+Git is a Version Control System, or 'VCS'.
+It takes snapshots of the state of files when changes are made.
+It is extremely beneficial and necessary on any large software project.

+### Benefits of your team using Git
+- Teammates can work on the same files at the same time
+- Teammates cannot overwrite each other's files
+- The latest files can be pulled from one place
+- You can revert to an older version of the files at any time
+- You can easily tell if anyone made changes in any of your files

+### Git Terminology
+- Git Repository ('Repo'): A folder which uses Git version control.
+Unless explicitly excluded, changes to files in this folder are tracked by Git, and history can easily be recorded.
+- Branch:
+- Tag
+- Checkout
+- Fork
+- Fetch
+- Pull
+- Merge

 ### Cloning the Curriculum Repo
 Steps to cloning the Curriculum Repo